jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 The downside of the `Array.prototype.map` method is that you can only call it in the context of the input data.
-As an alternative, we can use Ramda's [`map`](http://ramdajs.com/0.19.0/docs/#map) function, which will take an a transformation function as input (same as before), and then output a new function that can be called with mappable objects (such as Array).
+As an alternative, we can use Ramda's [`map`](http://ramdajs.com/0.19.0/docs/#map) function, which will take in a transformation function as input (same as before), and then output a new function that can be called with mappable objects (such as Array).

 {% highlight js %}